peteamiri/Tutorials/SalesForce/CertNote2.md

 Favorites 50
 File attachment size: 2GB
-Additionally we reserve the right to enforce limits on: o   The length of time that posts, comments, and tracked field changes are stored on the Salesforce servers. o   The number of posts, comments, and tracked field changes available in the Chatter feed.
+Additionally we reserve the right to enforce limits on: o   The length of time that posts, comments, and tracked field changes are stored on the SalesForce servers. o   The number of posts, comments, and tracked field changes available in the Chatter feed.
 Currently tracked fields without likes or comments are removed from the feed after 45 days. o   The number of email notifications that can be sent per organization per hour.
 What are Chatter profiles?
-Chatter profiles are personal pages for each person in a Salesforce organization.
+Chatter profiles are personal pages for each person in a SalesForce organization.
 Profiles include contact information, a photo, an About Me section, a Chatter feed, a list of followers, and a list of people and records being followed.
 Customers have limited profiles and can only see limited profiles of people in common groups.
 How do I change Chatter email notification settings?
 Go to Your Name | Setup | My Chatter Settings | My Chatter Emails and select the desired options.
 Chatter can email you every time someone follows you, posts to your profile or groups, and more.
 You can also receive daily or weekly user and group email digests.
 User digests include the updates you see in your own Chatter feed, such as updates about the people, records, and files you follow and your groups.
 Group digests include the updates you see in a particular group’s Chatter feed, and are configurable on a group-by-group basis.
 Currently, you can't change the location of Chatter feeds.
 However, you can click the “Hide Feed” link in a Chatter feed to hide the feed, and the “Show Feed” link to show the feed.